smikitky/utrad-werewolf/packages/docs/docs/admin.md

 In God Mode, an admin can do the following.

-- Create an NPC account
 - View all users, including offline users
+- Create an NPC account (see [Creating AI Bot to Drive NPC Accounts](./bot))
 - View the complete log of all games stored in the database
-- Delete any game log completely
+- Completely delete any game log
 - Download game logs
 - Use an icon to categorize game logs
 - Forcibly mark an account as "online/offline" or "ready/not ready"